microsoft/Build-OMS-Agent-for-Linux/README.md

 (strangely enough, Ruby is required to build Ruby), the root source of the issue is that you didn't clone the repository recursively.
-Please read [the section on cloning the repositories](#cloning-the-repositories) for details on how to cone the repository.
+Please read [the section on cloning the repositories](#cloning-the-repositories) for details on how to clone the repository.